D. Policy on Drugs and Alcohol

 Parent or Guardian Notification

-To provide support and assistance, the college will notify parents or legal guardians of students under the age of 21 who are involved in incidents with alcohol or other drugs, regardless of if the incident will be addressed under the Medical Amnesty Policy.
+To provide support and assistance, the college will notify parents or legal guardians of students under the age of 21 who are involved in incidents with alcohol or other drugs, regardless of if the incident has been addressed under the Medical Amnesty Policy.
 The primary goal of notifying parents or legal guardians is to promote the health and well-being of the individual and of the community.

 Medical Amnesty Policy